 It is early days for both projects and both are essentially still appealing for funding and scientific recognition.
 But should they prove to be successful we might compare them to the work of two late nineteenth century inventors who have designed carriages with internal combustion engines.
 Until the appearance of industrial car manufacturers, an oil industry, motorways, streetlights, petrol stations, driving authorities, and traffic regulations, these two cars remain rickety, crackpot contraptions.

-Of course, it does not devalue the inventors’ ingenuity to point out just how useless their inventions are without the vast infrastructure which is needed to transport them into our lives.
+Of course, it does not devalue the inventors’ ingenuity to point out just how useless their inventions are without the vast infrastructure that is needed to transport them into our lives.
 It is just that the revolution is not contained within the invention.

 The NHS currently spends £27 million a day treating Britain’s three million diabetics, not only by providing insulin but by inflicting the medieval punishments that come with the later stages of the condition (eyes gouged out, legs cut off).
 Some obese patients can be already cured of Type 2 diabetes with weight-loss surgery.
 The manufacture of synthetic pancreases, and the surgery needed to implant them, would become rapidly cheaper when to scale.
 The nationwide costs of treating diabetes (£10 billion per annum) would duly nosedive.
 Clinics would be axed, the prescription drugs (which are gratis for UK diabetics) would be immediately superfluous, and less labour would be lost to the economy through disability and premature deaths.
 Furthermore, as wealthy diabetics descended upon the UK from all around the world, healthcare would become a billion pound industry and our chief export.